 Article 7 contains the rule about placing the circle – the circle is drawn or placed (a) on the assigned terrain (b) around the place X on the assigned terrain where the jack was located at the end of the previous mene.

-Umpires generally proceed on the rule that nothing can be restored to a location that wasn’t marked.
-They are also used to umpiring games played on marked terrains, where it is relatively easy to see and remember the place where a hit jack crossed a boundary string.
-Umpires have therefore invented an alternate (unwritten) rule to replace the traditional practice.
+Umpires generally operate on the principle that nothing can be restored to a location that wasn’t marked.
+They are also used to umpiring games played on bounded terrains, where it is relatively easy to see and remember the place where a hit jack crossed a boundary string.
+Umpires have therefore invented an unwritten rule to replace the traditional practice.
 The rule is—

 If during the previous mene the jack was knocked out of the assigned terrain, the circle is placed on the assigned terrain as close as possible to the last place that the jack was still alive.